 Integrated energy stocks’ implied gains

-In this part, we’ll rank integrated energy stocks based on their implied gains.
-We’ll discuss analysts’ one-year mean target price to estimate a stock’s implied gains.
-We’ll also look at the integrated energy stocks’ earnings growth expectations for 2019.
+In this series, we’ll rank integrated energy stocks based on their implied gains.
+We’ll consider Wall Street analysts’ one-year mean target price to estimate the stock’s implied gains.
+We’ll also look at integrated energy stocks’ earnings growth expectations for 2019.

-If we rank integrated energy stocks based on the implied gains, then Suncor Energy (SU) occupies the top spot.
-Suncor is followed by Total (TOT) and Royal Dutch Shell (RDS.A).
-These three stocks have implied gains above 20%.
-Chevron (CVX), BP (BP), and ExxonMobil (XOM) have lower implied gains.
+If we rank integrated energy stocks on implied gains, then Royal Dutch Shell (RDS.A) occupies the top slot.
+Shell is followed by Total (TOT) and Suncor Energy (SU).
+These top three stocks have implied gains above 25%.

-Most of the companies mentioned above are expected to post lower earnings in 2019.
-Chevron, BP, and ExxonMobil are expected to post lower earnings in 2019 based on the mean EPS estimate.
-Among the top three stocks, Total and Shell are expected to post higher earnings, while Suncor is expected to post flat earnings in 2019.
+Most of the companies mentioned above are expected to post a decline in earnings in 2019.
+All three stocks with lower implied gains (BP, Chevron, and ExxonMobil) are expected to post a decline in earnings in 2019 based on the mean EPS estimate.
+Of the top three stocks, Shell and Suncor are expected to post a rise in earnings.

 Nevertheless, in January, oil prices have risen, which could positively impact the upstream earnings of these companies.
 Also, as the year progresses, the earnings estimate will likely change.

 We’ll discuss the above stocks in more detail in the rest of this series.